drduh/macOS-Security-and-Privacy-Guide/README.md

 ## XMPP

-XMPP is an [open standard](https://xmpp.org/extensions) developed by the [IETF](https://www.ietf.org) that allows for cross-platform federated messaging.
-There are many options for [clients](https://xmpp.org/getting-started).
+[XMPP](https://en.wikipedia.org/wiki/XMPP) is an [open protocol](https://xmpp.org/extensions/) developed by the [IETF](https://www.ietf.org/) which features cross-platform federated messaging.
+There are many [client options](https://xmpp.org/getting-started/).
 Consider using one of the browser-based clients to take advantage of the browser's sandbox.

 Depending on the provider, you might not need anything other than a username and password to set up an account.

-XMPP isn't E2EE by default, you will need to use [OMEMO](https://omemo.top) encryption, so make sure the client supports it.
+XMPP is not E2EE by default - use [OMEMO](https://omemo.top) encryption with a supported client.

 ## Signal